powsybl/powsybl.github.io/docs/timeseries/index.md

 # Time series modeling

-In Powsybl, time series are modelled by:
+In Powsybl, time series are modeled by:
 - A name to uniquely identify a time series inside a store.
 - A data type which is `double` or `String`.
 - A time index to define an instants list for which data exists.
 Three different implementation of time index are available